wblabio/wblabio.github.io/wgact/features.md

  The plugin integrates seamlessly with the most popular Consent Management Platforms and implements all of the new tracking pixel privacy features available to date.

+## Pro Features Principles

+When we decide to include a feature into the Pro version rather than the Free version there are several considerations we make.
+Following we'll explain a few of the principles:

+- New features (like beta features) will only become available for users of the Pro version.
+- If a new feature is essential for the working of the free version we will make it available to the users of the free version as soon as possible.
+- Complex features that generate a high volume of support requests will only be available for users of the Pro version.
+- The subscriptions for the Pro version must cover the costs for giving support and further improving the plugin (for the Pro version and the Free version).

 ## Available Features